open-pay/openpay-php/README.md

 ![Openpay PHP](http://www.openpay.mx/img/github/php.jpg)

-PHP client for Openpay API services (version 1.2.3)
+PHP client for Openpay API services (version 2.0.0)

 This is a client implementing the payment services for Openpay at openpay.mx

 What's new?
 -----------

+- 03/19/2021 - PSR-4 compatibility
-02/06/2014 - Fixed: tried to add an optional derived resource when the object was null 04/02/2014 - Added: support for Captures on charges 31/01/2014 - Fixed: Added classes and configs to avoid errors on PHP class autoload feature.
+- 02/06/2014 - Fixed: tried to add an optional derived resource when the object was null
+- 04/02/2014 - Added: support for Captures on charges
+- 31/01/2014 - Fixed: Added classes and configs to avoid errors on PHP class autoload feature.
 Now the autoload is turned off by default
-23/01/2014 - Added: the Sandbox Mode is the default now.
+- 23/01/2014 - Added: the Sandbox Mode is the default now.
 Added a method to activate the Production Mode explicitly.

 Compatibility
 -------------

-PHP 5.2 or later
+- PHP 5.2 or later

 Requirements
 ------------

-PHP 5.2 or later
+- PHP 5.2 or later
-cURL extension for PHP
+- cURL extension for PHP
-JSON extension for PHP
+- JSON extension for PHP
-Multibyte String extension for PHP
+- Multibyte String extension for PHP

 Installation
 ------------